From American Family Physician

 - The American Academy of Family Physicians’ Metric practice improvement modules

 Take the AFP CME Quiz when, where, and how you want.
-AAFP members and AFP subscribers can complete the quiz on a computer, iPhone® or Android smartphone, iPad®, or other web-enabled mobile device and receive instant credit.
+AAFP members and others who receive AFP in their own name can complete the quiz on a computer, iPhone® or Android smartphone, iPad®, or other web-enabled mobile device and receive instant credit.
 If you can’t complete the quiz in one session, your answers will be saved and you can finish later.

 AFP is accredited by the AAFP.

 Visit the AFP Community Blog to view all recent posts, and to exchange thoughts, opinions, and ideas about AFP and family medicine.

 Ideal for primary care learning, the AFP Photo Quiz app presents physicians and other health care professionals with diagnosis challenges.
 App features include: